15 Skin Cancer Myths You Need to Stop Believing Right Now

 Your eyes can get sunburned, too, and they can develop ocular melanoma, a kind of cancer which forms in cells that produce pigment in or around your eyes.
 “Just as exposure to UV rays damage the skin in the form of sunburn, they can also harm the eyes or affect vision.
 However, 94 percent of people don’t realize the sun can be just as harmful to their eyes as it is to their skin,” says Ryan Parker, OD, optometrist and optometric consultant with Essilor of America.

 According to Dr. Parker, if your eyes are exposed to excessive amounts of UV radiation over a short period of time, you are likely to experience an effect called photokeratitis, or “sunburn of the eye,” a painful condition which includes symptoms such as red eyes, a feeling like grit in your eyes, extreme sensitivity to light, and excessive tearing.
 As with your skin, repeated intense exposure can lead to cancer; the risk is higher for people with light-colored eyes.
 Dr. Parker also suggests rethinking that seemingly blissful plan, to fall asleep in the sun without sunglasses on.
-“According to The Skin Cancer Foundation, skin cancer on the eyelid accounts for 5 to 10 percent of all skin cancers,” he adds.
-Here are more places you can get skin cancer that aren’t on your skin.
+“According to the Skin Cancer Foundation, skin cancer on the eyelid accounts for 5 to 10 percent of all skin cancers,” he adds.

 It’s worth the extra money for high SPF sunscreens

-A sunscreen with 15 SPF will screen out 93 percent of the sun’s UVB rays, explains general pediatrician Andrette Ward, MD, of White Memorial Community Health Center.
+A sunscreen with 15 SPF will screen out 93 percent of the sun’s UVB rays, explains Andrette Ward, MD, general pediatrician, of White Memorial Community Health Center in Los Angeles.
 “An SPF of 30 screens out 97 percent.
-An SPF of 50, 98 percent,” she says.
+An SPF of 50, 98 percent,” Dr. Ward says.
 “Appropriate use of sunscreen with an SPF of 30 is sufficient for protection from harmful UV radiation.
 Sunscreens with an SPF higher than 50 do not provide any additional protection from UVB radiation.
 They may also not provide enough screening for UVA radiation.”
-That’s because the FDA hasn’t approved sunscreen ingredients which can protect against UVA and UVB rays at those higher SPF numbers.
-According to the Environmental Working Group’s Guide to Sunscreens, products with SPF 50 or above simply don’t do a great job at blocking UVA rays.
-Those are the ones most associated with malignant melanoma, the deadliest form of skin cancer.
-Save your money and stay in the 30-50 SPF range.
+That’s because the FDA hasn’t approved sunscreen ingredients that can protect against UVA and UVB rays at those higher SPF numbers.
 These are the best sunscreens for every skin type.

 There’s not much I can do to protect myself from UVA rays